Chapter 8 Introduction to the probabilistic programming language Stan

 df_fit_score <-mcmc_hist(df_fit_score, pars = c("mu", "sigma"))

-There are also several ways to get the samples for other summaries or customized plots, depending on whether we want a list, a data frame, or an array.40
+There are also several ways to get the samples for other summaries or customized plots, depending on whether we want a list, a data frame, or an array.36

-# extract from rstan is sometimes overwritten by
+# The function extract from rstan is sometimes overwritten by

-# a tidyverse version, we make sure that it's right one:
+# a tidyverse version with the same name, so make sure that

 ::extract(fit_score) %>%